-ED 310 Assessment for Learning (Spring) 3 hrs.
+ED 310 Assessment for Learning (Spring)

 A study of various methods of assessment in the context of teaching and learning.
 Students learn to construct and evaluate selected-response tests, constructed-response tests, performance, portfolio, and affective assessments.
 Attention is given to administering and interpreting standardized educational tests and evaluating Individual variations within the educational setting.
-Prerequisite: PY 220, EC/EM/ES 300, ME 302, HPE 300, or admission into the SOE.
+Prerequisite: EC/EM/ES 300, ME 302, HPE 300, or admission into the SOE.

-ED 403 Introduction to Exceptional Children (Fall) 3 hrs.
+ED 403 Introduction to Exceptional Children (Fall)

 A survey of the intellectual, emotional and physical exceptionalities of gifted and challenged children served in inclusive classroom settings.
 Related topics include relevant laws, identification and referral procedures, characteristics and etiology, and modifications of teaching practices.
-Prerequisite: PY 220, Co-requisite: EC/EM/ES/HPE 300, ME 302, or admission into the SOE.
+Co-requisite: EC/EM/ES/HPE 300, ME 302, or admission into the SOE.

-ED 360 Junior Child Studies Practicum (Fall, Spring) 2 hrs.
+ED 360 Junior Child Studies Practicum (Fall, Spring)